ping13/heospy/Readme.md

 An example for `cmds.txt` is:

     system/heart_beat
-    # let's set a volume
+    # let's set a volume level
     player/set_volume level=10
     # let's check if the volume is correct
     player/get_volume